The spectacle is not a collection of images; it is a social relation between people that is mediated by images. (1)

 The dominant organ of sensory and social orientation in pre-alphabet societies was the ear- “hearing was believing”.
 The phonetic alphabet forced the magic world of the ear to yield to the neutral world of the eye.
 The man was given an eye for an ear… Rationality and visuality have long been interchangeable terms… (4)

 But once you manage to focus on many of your senses and slow down to take in the messages, the process of creation starts developing day in and out.
 The inner deadline, as one of my painter friends, calls it – is initialized.
 The new questions are not about creating within this commodity scope but against it – asking you to stop, slow down, think, feel, experience with all your tastebuds.
-This question is still open to
+This question (this space) is still open.

 How do we “clean up” our inner visual, audio and information cache?